- NERC grantholders who have consulted with us before submitting their grant to NERC.

 What is the difference between a standard application and the pilot competition?

 The pilot competition targets small pilot/development sequencing projects to be undertaken at NEOF.
 These projects are aimed at the generation of preliminary data or proof of principle in advance of full research grant proposals, particularly when it is necessary to demonstrate the applicability or the technical feasibility of new techniques or approaches to NERC-relevant research problems.
-Finally, standard applications are reviewed 6 times a year (every 2 months), whereas the pilot competition is an annual competition, with its deadline in October.
-For more information, please visit the pilot competition page.
+Finally, standard applications are reviewed as received, whereas the pilot competition is an annual competition.